Three Passes Trek Everest Cost- 3 Passes Trek Package

 About Time for Everest Pass Trek

 The best time for Everest Three Pass Trekking is during the months of September, October, November, April, and May.
 During the mentioned months the weather becomes pleasant with clear Skies and temperatures at higher places are more bearable.
 In winter and during the monsoon months flights are frequently canceled because of poor visibility at the Lukla airstrip.
 The most serious obstacle of trekking in winter is cold weather and high passes are filled with snow.
-Consequently, it’s very difficult to find out the trail.
+Consequently, it’s very difficult to find the trail.

 ITINERARY OF THREE PASSES TREK EVEREST